Jonah (2019 miniseries)

 Jonah is a 2019 biographical two-part miniseries that chronicles the life, career and death of former All Blacks winger, Jonah Lomu, especially revolving around 1994-1996, the rapid rise and fall of his rugby career.
-It is directed by Danny Mulherson, and stars Tongan-Kiwi actor Mosese Veaila as the protagonist, and Craig Hall former All Blacks and current Warriors team doctor, Dr. John Mayhew, and Kelson Henderson stars as Phil Kingsley Jones, Lomu's former manager.
+It is directed by Danny Mulherson, and stars Tongan-Kiwi actor Mosese Veaila as the protagonist, Craig Hall as former All Blacks team doctor, Dr. John Mayhew, and Kelson Henderson as Phil Kingsley Jones, Lomu's former manager.
 It aired on TV Three on August 18 and 19, 2019, and is also available On Demand for one year.
 It is the first feature-film-length miniseries to feature Tongan dialogues.